jeffseo/EOSC114/Module-5/README.md

       It is this return stroke that you see, and which creates the thunder.
 This return stroke partially discharges the cloud.
 If you see a lightning bolt flicker, it is because there are many discharges (i.e., many return strokes) happening in short succession down the same ionized path, before the path is torn apart by the wind.
   7. **Explain the behavior of downbursts and gust fronts, and identify their associated cloud & dust features.**
+    1. **Downbursts** are regions of rapidly descending air.
+From thunderstorms, downbursts are caused both by falling rain that drags some air down with it, and by the evaporation of some of the rain as it falls, which cools the air (cold air sinks).
+Downbursts can be a hazard to aircraft, especially just after takeoff or just before landing.
+    2. **Gust Fronts**.
+When the downburst hits the ground, the air spreads out to create violent **straight-line winds** that can be a hazard to mobile homes.
+The leading edge of this cold, spreading air is called the **gust front**.
+If this gust front blows over dry dusty surfaces, it can pick up lots of dust to become a dust storm or sand storm called a **haboob**.
+In humid regions, the advancing gust front can push the surrounding warm, humid air upward to create a cloud called an arc cloud.
+The gust front and arc cloud initially form immediately around the precipitation area, but sometimes they advance faster than the thunderstorm moves and end up well in front of the precipitation areas.

   8. **Describe why the fact that "cold air holds less water vapour than warm air" is critical in explaining how thunderstorms can extract energy from humid air.**
     1. Warmer air can hold more water vapour at equilibrium than colder air.
     2. Storms get their energy from temperature and humidity in the air.
 This energy is converted into violent winds and storm circulations through pressure and buoyancy.
 These circulations create organized storms that increase their own longevity by drawing in more heat and moisture.
 The results are spectacular and violent storms that behave in ways that can be understood for better safety and storm-chasing.